-All subjects will be screened (medical history, physical examination, ECG, blood examination, spirometry, chest x-ray) by the research physician of our hospital and of Sanguin Blood Bank prior to involvement in the experiment.
-All included healthy volunteers (n=36) will donate 1 unit of whole blood at Sanguin Blood Bank which will be processed into 1 unit of RBCs (approximately 300ml).
-Processing and storage will be according to Sanguin Blood Bank protocol.
-Subsequently on the study day healthy volunteers receive a first hit of either E. coli lipopolysaccharide (LPS) 4 ng/kg i.v. (n=18) or an equivalent volume of saline 0.9% i.v. (n=18).
-Two hours after the first hit they receive an autologous transfusion of 1 unit of fresh (2 day storage) RBCs or an autologous transfusion of 1 unit aged (35 days of storage) RBCs or an equivalent volume of saline 0.9% infusion.
+All subjects will be screened (medical history, physical examination, ECG, blood examination, spirometry, DLCO, chest x-ray) by the research physician of our hospital and of Sanquin Blood Bank prior to involvement in the experiment.
+All included healthy volunteers (n=18) will donate 1 unit of whole blood at Sanquin Blood Bank which will be processed into 1 unit of RBCs (approximately 300ml).
+Processing and storage will be according to Sanquin Blood Bank protocol.
+Prior to transfusion stored RBCs will be biotinylated (Vitamin B8) to allow their identification with flow cytometry.
+In short stored RBCs will be labelled with Sulfo-NHS biotine of Pierce (6-20 μ g/ml).
+Subsequently on the study day healthy volunteers receive a first hit of either E. coli lipopolysaccharide (LPS) 2 ng/kg i.v. (n=18).
+Two hours after the first hit they receive an autologous transfusion of 1 unit aged biotinylated (35 days of storage) RBCs or an equivalent volume of saline 0.9% infusion.
 The transfusion itself will be performed in one hour.
 During the experiment subjects will be monitored for blood pressure and arterial oxygenation using an indwelling arterial line.
-Blood samples will be drawn from an indwelling artery line prior to the first hit, prior to the transfusion and 2, 4 and 6 hours after transfusion.
+Blood samples will be drawn from an indwelling artery line prior to the first hit, prior to the transfusion, directly after transfusion, 0,5, 1, 2, 4 and 6 hours after transfusion.
+At the same time points exhaled air will be collected for E-Nose measurement.
+Furthermore, 6 hours after transfusion spirometry and DLCO measurement will be repeated.
 A chest x-ray and a directed broncho-alveolar lavage (BAL) will be performed 6 hours after transfusion.
 The BAL will be performed by an experienced pulmonologist according to the Dutch pulmonologist guidelines (NVALT Guidelines, 2004).
 In the BAL-fluid and plasma samples markers of inflammation, neutrophil activation and coagulation activation are measured to confirm whether we have developed a model of TRALI.
+Three months after the study day a venous sample of 4 ml will be collected to measure prevalence of biotin antibodies.